CIERA-Northwestern/REACHpy/README.md

 5. Projects
 	1. TBD

 IDEASpy was originally developed as part of the Integrated Data-Driven Discovery in Earth and Astrophysical Sciences ([IDEAS](https://www.ideas.ciera.northwestern.edu/)) Research Traineeship program supported by the National Science Foundation under grant DGE-1450006.
 However, any opinions, findings, conclusions, and/or recommendations are those of the investigators and do not necessarily reflect the views of the National Science Foundation.
-It has since been modified for use by high school students with support from [Reach for the Stars](https://gk12.ciera.northwestern.edu/).
+It has since been modified for use by students with support from [Reach for the Stars](https://gk12.ciera.northwestern.edu/).

 ## Getting Started